antoinehng/docker-bmxlib/README.md

 libMXF is part of the [BBC Ingex projetc](http://ingex.sourceforge.net/ "Ingex Sourceforge").

 - __libMXF++:__
-C++ wrapper for libMWF, provinding simpler and more manageable processing of header metadata.
+C++ wrapper for libMXF, provinding simpler and more manageable processing of header metadata.

 - __bmx:__
 C++ classes and utilities to read and write various flavours of MXF and WAVE.